-Yep, exactly, otherwise we wouldn’t have much to talk about here.
+Yep, exactly; otherwise, we wouldn’t have much to talk about here.
 This is the magic of the 1930s.

-Here we have Linda chatting with a guy one she’s having an affair with, a banker named John Fair.
+Here we have Linda chatting with a guy she’s having an affair with, a banker named John Fair.
 She’s doing so wearing this rather full fox wrap.

 Cut from drab minks in the previous still to this.
-Literally, they move from that shot to Linda a full, beautiful fox wrap.
+Literally, they move from that shot to Linda wearing a full, beautiful fox wrap.
 Hard to ignore the difference.

 She takes it off near the end.
 This sequence is pretty long, so it certainly boosts the film’s fur ratio.

 Not a bad outing.
 Ruth Chatterton is not among the Garbos, Harlows, Stanwycks, or Deitrichs, but she wears a large fox wrap well.
 The short runtime and the long sequence at the end push the ratio up to a very respectable 10%.
-Helps that movies were not much more than an hour at the time.
+It helps that movies were not much more than an hour at the time.